jbossdemocentral/jdg-labs/lab-guides/lab5-guide.md

 	**Note:** We are reusing the default cache in this lab, in lab 6 we will configure our own cache instead.

-1. You also need to add the following import statement if you IDE doesn't fix that
+1. You also need to add the following import statement if your IDE doesn't fix that

 		import javax.enterprise.inject.Produces;